Exacerbation protection demonstrated in Trial 2 (53% reduction vs placebo; NUCALA+SOC 0.83/year, placebo+SOC 1.74/year, P<0.001).1

 Secondary endpoint at Week 32.

-Real-world study limitations: Prespecified interim analysis of a 2-year, single-arm, prospective, observational cohort study; may not reflect results from the final dataset.
+Real-world study limitations: 2-year, single-arm, prospective, observational cohort study.

 Real-world studies are designed to evaluate associations among variables and not to definitively establish causality.
 Limitations important when interpreting results: no comparator arm; differences in patient populations and data collection vs randomized controlled trials.